slvdus/KGS-Backup-Oct8-2025/replit.md

 # Overview

-Nature's Arsenal is a modern full-stack web application for a firearms retailer.
+Nature's Arsenal is a sophisticated full-stack web application for a firearms retailer featuring premium Vercel-style UI/UX design.
 Built as a comprehensive e-commerce platform, it showcases firearms inventory with detailed product information, provides company information, and includes customer contact capabilities.
-The application features a dark "noir" theme design with premium aesthetics suitable for a professional firearms business.
+The application features a dark "noir" theme with glass effects, sophisticated micro-interactions, and premium aesthetics that create an outstanding user experience.

 # User Preferences